1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 The rights and privileges (inc. market rights) of the Lord of the Manor were surrendered to the Local Board of Health.

-Thomas Hunter Ltd established in Mill Road as a railway wagon builder and repairer.
+Thomas Hunter established in Mill Road as a railway wagon builder and repairer.

-Statute fair moves to Reynolds Field, east of Trinity Church.
+Statute fair moves to Reynolds Field, east of Holy Trinity Church.

 Co-operative Society store moves to Chapel Street site.

 1871 Old Star Inn demolished.
-It projected from the building line and restricted entry into Warwick Street.
+It projected beyond the building line and restricted entry into Warwick Street.

-Rugby Gazette renamed Rugby Gazette and Midland Times.
+Rugby Gazette renamed Midland Times and Rugby Gazette.

 The Rugby Football Union founded.

-The Pennington Street nursing house moves to the former Deaf and Dumb College in Castle Street, and becomes the Rugby Hospital and Nursing House.
+The Pennington Street nursing house moves to the former Deaf and Dumb College in Castle Street, and becomes the Rugby Hospital and Nursing House with twelve beds.

 Rugby Blue Lias Cement and Brick Co. re-founded as the Rugby Portland Cement Co.
 Ltd.